sreeise/graph-rs-sdk/examples/interactive_authentication/README.md

         // OS specific theme.
 Does not work on all operating systems.
         // See wry crate for more info.
         .with_theme(Theme::Dark)
-        // Close the webview window whenever there is a navigation by the webview or user
-        // to a url that is not one of the redirect urls or the login url.
-        // For instance, if this is considered a security issue and the user should
-        // not be able to navigate to another url.
-        // Either way, the url bar does not show regardless.
-        .with_close_window_on_invalid_navigation(true)
         // Add a timeout that will close the window and return an error
         // when that timeout is reached.
 For instance, if your app is waiting on the
         // user to log in and the user has not logged in after 20 minutes you may